sern-handler/cli/README.md

 ```
 Usage: sern [options] [command]

-Welcome to Sern!
+Welcome to sern!
-If you're new to Sern, run sern init for an interactive setup to your new bot project!
+If you're new to sern, run sern init for an interactive setup to your new bot project!

 If you have any ideas, suggestions, bug reports, kindly join our support server: https://discord.gg/xzK5fUKT4r